jrpool/jsonresume-theme-a11y/README.md

 - If not specified, `newsourcefile` defaults to `resume-a11y.json`.
 - If not specified, `htmlfile` defaults to `resume-a11y.html`.

+### Converting + rendering

+If you choose workflow A, your final step is to convert your source file to this theme’s format and render it, all in a single action.
+This does **not** produce a source file in this theme’s format.
+The conversion takes place only in memory, and the converted source disappears immediately after it is rendered.

+That step requires the following actions:

+- If you don’t yet have `node` running on your computer, [install it](https://nodejs.org/en/).
+Either the latest version or the LTS version is good.
+- Open a terminal window.
+- Install the `jsonresume` project’s `resume-cli` package with the command `npm install -g resume-cli`.
+- Install this theme with the command `npm install -g jsonresume-theme-a11y`.
+- Name your source file `resume.json`.
+- In your terminal window, make the directory containing your source file your current directory.
+- Convert and render the source file with the command `resume export --theme a11y <outputfilename>`.

+In principle, this last action (the `resume export` command) allows you to specify a PDF output format, too, with the option `--format pdf` before or after the `--theme a11y` option.
+However, in practice, the resulting PDF file is relatively unpresentable.
+You are likely to want a more powerful converter from HTML to PDF, instead.

+### Rendering with other themes

+If you choose workflow A or C, you can also render your `jsonresume`-format source file with other `jsonresume` themes.
+For any theme `xyz`, you can do this with these commands:

+- `npm install -g jsonresume-theme-xyz`
+- `resume export --theme xyz <outputfilename>`

+You can find those themes at the [`jsonresume` website](https://jsonresume.org/themes/) and the [NPM website](https://www.npmjs.com/search?q=jsonresume-theme).

 ## Theme format

 The rest of this README file is a specification of the theme’s JSON source-file format.
-To understand it more easily, you can look at the sample source files with names that include `a11y` in the `docs/samples` directory.
+To understand it more easily, you can look at the theme’s [sample](https://github.com/jrpool/jsonresume-theme-a11y/blob/master/docs/samples/pool-short/pool-short-a11y.json) file.

 ### Language (`lang`)